Hilary F. Ryder, M.D., M.S., FACP, FHM, HEC-C

-She graduated from Louisiana Tech University with a bachelor’s degree in animal biology and gerontology, and completed her medical training at Texas College of Osteopathic Medicine at UNTHSC.
-She spent her internship and residency in family medicine at Methodist Charlton Medical Center in Dallas.
-Following her residency training, Dr. Arnouville completed a fellowship in geriatrics at UT Southwestern Medical Center in Dallas, and is board-certified in family practice, with an added certificate of qualifications in geriatric medicine.
-She serves as the medical director and chair for the Nurses Improving Care for Health System Elders (NICHE) program at Texas Health Harris Methodist Hospital Fort Worth.
+Dr. Ross graduated from Brigham Young University with a bachelor’s degree in chemistry and a minor in music, and completed her medical training at Texas College of Osteopathic Medicine at HSC.
+She spent her internship and residency in family medicine, and completed a fellowship in geriatrics at John Peter Smith Hospital in Fort Worth.
+Dr. Ross is board-certified in family practice, with an added certificate of qualifications in geriatric medicine.
+She serves as the medical director of the James L. West Center for Dementia Care and cares for patients in the office and nursing facilities.

 Sonia Bajaj, M.D.

 Sonia Bajaj, M.D., is the rheumatology sub-specialty education coordinator for the Internal Medicine Residency Program at Texas Health Harris Methodist Hospital Fort Worth.